foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 This guide assumes that you are not an existing customer with [Oracle Cloud](https://www.oracle.com/cloud/free/) and that the services set up fall within the Oracle Always Free Tier resulting in no monthly charges.
 Potential pitfalls or notes to be aware of when using the Always Free Tier will be highlighted wherever appropriate.

 The following is required to complete this guide:
-1. Basic understanding of using a terminal that includes the ssh utility, such as:
+1. Understanding of using a terminal that includes the ssh utility, such as:
 a.
 Powershell in Windows.
 b.
 Terminal in Linux and MacOS.
 2. Notepad or other text editor.